-The Montgomery GI Bill® (Chapter 30) - Active Duty program provides up to 36 months of education benefits.
+The Montgomery GI Bill[®] (Chapter 30) - Active Duty program provides up to 36 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeship/on-the-job training, and correspondence courses.
 Developmental, deficiency, and refresher courses may be approved under certain circumstances.
-Generally, benefits are payable for 10 years following the student's release from active duty.
+Generally, benefits are payable for 10 years following the student's releas